AviatrixSystems/Docs/HowTos/AWS_NetworkLoadBalancer_Onsite_And_In_Cloud.rst

 In order to complete the steps in this guide, you'll need:

 - An AWS account,
-- An Aviatrix license key
+- An Aviatrix license key. (email to info@aviatrix.com if you don't have one.)

 Step 1: Create AWS Resources